• Skip to primary navigation

 These date pinwheel cookies are soft and chewy with a delightful cinnamon brown sugar flavor that blends perfectly with the rich, caramel flavor of the Medjool dates.

-Remember my Great-Grandmother RoRo?
+Remember my Great-Grandmother RoRo of the 7 layer bar fame?
 Remember how she always had each grandchild and great-grandchild’s favorite treats waiting whenever they visited?
-Pecan tassies were mine, Old Fashioned Peanut Butter Cookies were my Dad's, and these date pinwheels were my Mom’s.
+Pecan tassies were mine, Old Fashioned Peanut Butter Cookies were my Dad’s, and these date pinwheels were my Mom’s.

 I couldn’t get my paws on RoRo’s date pinwheel cookie recipe but I found this one in my new favorite antique Christmas Cookie book.